 And some years ago Molly officially became my dog when I downloaded some legal adoption papers from the Internet, filled them out, and had May sign them.
-I even checked the box that said he was part Native American, which added some clout to his pedigree.
+I even checked the box that said he was part Native American, which added some clout to his pedigree IMO.
 We all liked that.
 And sign them she did.
-After that, Molly did not travel any more.
+After that, Molly did not travel any more, but he walked with us a lot.

-Many years have passed and Molly, like me, is getting older.
-You would never know it because he is as bright and sharp as ever, but he does have a distinguished white muzzle these days, like many of us do.
+Many years have passed and Molly, like myself, is getting older.
+You would never know it because he is as bright and sharp as ever, but he does have a distinguished white muzzle these days, like many of us elders do.

 I have to tell you that Molly is all about food.
-He really does live to eat or at least he looks forward to his meals even more than I do.
+He really does live to eat or at least he looks forward to his meals even more than I do, and I do too.
 Years ago I discovered how to tell a puppy from an adult dog.
 You hold a treat up between the dog and yourself and then move the treat sideways to the right or left.
 If the dog continues to look at you, it is still a puppy, but if it follows the food, it is officially now a dog.
-And Molly will eat anything, any old grape that has fallen, and once in a while even a piece of lettuce.
+And Molly will eat anything, any old grape that has fallen, carrot tops, and once in a while even a piece of lettuce.
 That is how much he appreciates food.

-I tend to get up very early in the morning, often around 3 AM.
+I tend to get up very early in the morning, often around 2-3 AM.
 When I come downstairs to my office, there is Molly curled up on the office couch, but he does not acknowledge my arrival.
 No way.
 He seldom looks up when I come in.
 Why?
 Because he wants everyone to know that he is definitely sleeping now.
 There he is curled up, head tucked out of sight, and there are no friendly "Good Mornings!" or wagging of tails.

-However, around 7 AM, he is up, standing at my feet, wagging his tail, and just as bright and happy as he can be.
+However, around 7 AM, he is up, standing at my feet, wagging his tail, putting his head on my knee, and just as bright and happy as he can be.
 This is not so much a hello as his message to me that it is time to feed him.
 He happily escorts me to the kitchen, leaping and prancing the whole way.
-His meals mean a lot to him.
+His meals mean a lot to him and he never forgets to remind us when that time is.